Education • Training • Certification

 As stated prior The Texas Department of Public Safety (DPS) will allow you to work security as a Non-Commissioned officer (unarmed) without a license but only while it is processing.
 The security companies hear that part but do not follow the rest of it which is:

-(A) The new officer must be registered on the DPS security T.O.P.S. site (which can be done 24/7 online)
+(A) The new officer must be registered on the Texas DPS security T.O.P.S. site (which can be done 24/7 online)

 (B) The new officer OR the company must pay the state fees for the application (which can be done 24/7 online)